BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking9-12.md

 - What do you usually do when you go out on weekends?
   - On weekends, I often go out to relax and socialize.
 I might meet friends for coffee, go shopping, or see a film.
 Sometimes, I prefer to visit a park or a museum for a more quiet and cultural experience.
+- Do you often bring cash with you when you go out?
+  - Not really.
+I rarely carry cash these days.
+In China, mobile payment is incredibly prevalent.
+I can pay for practically anything using my smartphone.
+The only thing I need to worry about is my phone running out of battery, which is a valid concern, to be honest.

+- How often do you use cash?
+  - Well, for the past 5 years, I've virtually abandoned cash.
+Contactless payments via my phone are just too convenient to pass up.
+It's become second nature to just tap and go, whether I'm grabbing a coffee or settling a bill.
+Plus, I can easily track my spending.

 ### Chatting